In Person Cleanups Are Back!

-So this September, grab your family or housemates and clean up your street, park, local creek or shoreline, or anywhere else that makes up your happy place!
-We may not be able to gather in organized groups, but let’s make this year a big success!
+Grab your family or housemates and clean up your street, park, local creek or shoreline, or anywhere else that makes up your happy place!
+Whether we gather in organized groups, or cleanup our own neighborhoods, let’s make this year a big Coastal Cleanup success!

 Things to Remember…